 What are the benefits of mindful eating?

-One of the best benefits about mindful eating is that it is not a diet.
-There are no restrictions to any foods.
+Mindful eating has many benefits, including having no restrictions with any foods.
 Mindful eating promotes a balance between everyday foods and rich indulgences.
 Not only can you experience less guilt with your choices, but you can also savor the taste of your food.
 Instead of judgment surrounding your food decisions, you can enjoy every last bite!
 A second benefit to eating mindfully lies in the power to take charge of your plate.
 The practice of mindfulness has the potential to carry over into creating a healthier relationship with food.
 You can learn to eat slowly, manage stress eating, fight off cravings, and feel full on less.
 In sum, mindful eating is a realistic approach.
 It does not require you to put in extra effort, but to channel your awareness onto your dish.

 Here are five skills you can begin today to eat more mindfully:

 - Think Before You Shop – Fill your grocery cart with foods that will add value to your nutrition and health.
 Add to your cart foods that can sustain you with power and fuel.
 Carefully navigate the grocery store by shopping the perimeter and fresh produce sections first.
 Eating mindfully begins in your cart.

 - Fill On Greens – Load your plate with healthy low-calorie foods.
 Then, commit to eating those items first.
 Notice how your satiety changes during the meal.